acados/acados/docs/interfaces/index.md

 [`acados/examples/c/`](https://github.com/acados/acados/tree/master/examples/c).

-## acados MEX
+## acados MATLAB (rapid prototyping)

-This interface makes a subset of `acados` functionalities available from Matlab or Octave.
+This interface makes a broad set of `acados` functionalities available from Matlab or Octave for prototyping purpose.
+As of now, this closely tracks the latest developments in the core of acados, e.g. exact Hessians, adjoint corrections, regularization, etc. However, for the time being, it will not be possible to generate a self-contained C library that can be deployed on an embedded system.
+For this purpose see the `acados emebedded` high-level interface below.

 Some examples for the use of this interface can be found in `<acados_dir>/examples/matlab_mex`